Shaistaaman/terraform-task-aws-cicd/README.md

 # Reasons for Architecture Selection

 This section outlines a cost-effective, scalable, and secure three-tier architecture for deploying the said application on AWS using Terraform and a CI/CD pipeline.
-We'll prioritize EC2 instances over serverless options for greater control and potential cost savings for this specific application.
+We'll prioritize EC2 instances over serverless options for secure, greater control and potential cost savings for this specific application.

 ## AWS Infrastructure Provisioning with Terraform: